United Signs Agreement For 100 Electric Airliners

 Key Takeaways:

-• United Airlines Ventures (UAV), in partnership with Breakthrough Energy Ventures (BEV) and Mesa Airlines, has conditionally agreed to acquire 100 ES-19 all-electric airliners from Heart Aerospace, with Mesa planning another 100 aircraft.
+• United Airlines Ventures (UAV), partnering with Breakthrough Energy Ventures (BEV) and Mesa Airlines, has conditionally agreed to acquire 100 ES-19 all-electric aircraft from Heart Aerospace, with Mesa Airlines also planning to add 100.

-• The acquisition is contingent on the ES-19 meeting United's safety, business, and operating requirements, as the aircraft is still in early development.
+• The agreement is contingent on the 19-seater ES-19, which is still in early development, meeting United's stringent safety, business, and operating requirements.

 See a mistake?
 Contact us.